A novel nuclear recoil calibration for liquid noble gas detectors: Discussions

 \bmhead{Acknowledgments}

-We thank Prof. Daniel Santos and his team members at LPSC, Dr. Muraz Jean-Francois and Dr. Guillaudin, for their insightful discussions and comments from 2019 to 2023.
+We thank Prof. Daniel Santos and his team members at LPSC, Dr. Jean-Francois Muraz, and Dr. Olivier Guillaudin, for their insightful discussions and comments from 2019 to 2023.
 We also thank Prof. Shaoliang Wang at AnHui University in China for helpful discussions.
+In addition, we thank the anonymous reviewer, who helped us to improve the quality of the paper in a couple of aspects.
 Junhui Liao thanks the ``Yuanzhang'' funding of CIAE to launch the ALETHEIA program.
-This work has also been supported by the NSFC (National Natural Science Foundation of China) under the contract of 12ED232612001001.
+This work has also been supported by National Natural Science Foundation of China (NSFC) under the contract of 12ED232612001001 and the ``Continuous-Support Basic Scientific Research Project''.

 \bmhead{Data Availability Statement} The datasets generated during and/or analysed during the current study are not publicly available due to a preliminary research stage but are available from the corresponding author on reasonable request.